 I have built a couple of prototypes to experiment with the technology.
-However, my application cannot use the RCWL-0516 or BISS0001, so I designed a stand alone high gain low frequency AC amplifier withn a dual op-amp, which will drive the A/D input of a Silabs microcontroller.
+However, my application cannot use the RCWL-0516 or BISS0001, so I designed a stand alone high gain low frequency AC amplifier with a dual op-amp, which will drive an ADC input of a Silabs microcontroller.

-I have made two prototypes, one using the original microwave transistor (marked FCB, actually part number FC1405, sometimes available from Aliexpress.)
+I have made two prototypes, one using the original microwave transistor (marked FCB, actually part number FC1405, occasionally available from Aliexpress.)
 The other uses a more readily available MRF947 available from Digikey.

 One problem is that the pinout of the FC1405 is different from that of the MRF947, so I had to re-layout the oscillator section for the MRF947.

 Schematic with the FC1405: